livz/livz.github.io/_posts/2017-12-01-Temperature-humidity-Arduino.md

 ![Logo](/assets/images/tips/arduino/hook-oled.png)

 If you're going through the article, one important section is _Modifying the SSD1306 Driver_.
 Don't skip it!
-After connecting everything, the board looks like this (all connections are visible, click to expand):
+After connecting everything, my board looks like this (all connections are visible, click to expand):

 [![](/assets/images/tips/arduino/final-small.jpg)](/assets/images/tips/arduino/final-large.jpg)